 If you are not a GST/HST registrant, you do not have to collect the GST/HST even if you supply taxable property and services.
 However, you may be required to collect the GST/HST on taxable sales of real property even if you are not a registrant.
+For information about liability for tax, see GST/HST Memorandum 19.4.1, Commercial Real Property - Sales and Rentals.

 You can recover a percentage of the GST/HST you pay on your eligible purchases by claiming a PSB rebate, but there are specific purchases for which a rebate cannot be claimed.
 You can file for the PSB rebate twice in a fiscal year - one rebate application for the first six months of your fiscal year and another for the last six months of your fiscal year.
+For information on "eligible," and "non-eligible," purchases and expenses, see Guide RC4034, GST/HST Public Service Bodies' Rebate.